xtiankisutsa/achari/README.md

 ##To do list
 Achari is more of a PoC tool.
-We intend to work on the following features:
+I intend to work on the following features in due time:
 * Ability to customize PDF headers, font, etc.
 * Ability to create a cover page on the PDF
 * Ability to create a table of contents for the PDF document
 * Ability to convert multiple Keep Notes at a time
-*

 ##Credits
 These are the people who came up with the idea and assisted beta test the tool.